chartjs/Chart.js/docs/configuration/animations.md

 * `datasets[type]` - dataset type options
 * `overrides[type]` - chart type options

-These paths are valid under `defaults` for global confuguration and `options` for instance configuration.
+These paths are valid under `defaults` for global configuration and `options` for instance configuration.

 ## animation